-Notwithstanding the Increased Height and Density Provisions of Section 14.2(c) of the Official Plan, on the lands designated special residential by Section 10.2.5.6:
+Also notwithstanding the Increased Height and Density Provisions of Section 14.2(c) of the Official Plan, on the lands in the Special Residential Designation by Section 10.2.5.6:

 - a) The total overall density of this development (including residential uses within the Highway Commercial designated land on the northern portion of Part Lot 25, Concession 3) shall not exceed 149 units per gross hectare as established through a site-specific zoning by-law amendment. - b) The overall concept plan for this development includes three (3) apartment dwellings and one (1) retirement home.
 Two (2) apartment dwellings and one (1) retirement home are proposed for the Residential designation of the land.